carlos-rian/pysqlx-engine/docs/tutorial.md

 db = SQLXEngine(provider="sqlite", uri=uri)
 ```

-After you create an instance of SQLXEngine; This instance is [`Lazy`](https://www.oreilly.com/library/view/python-cookbook/0596001673/ch08s12.html), after calling the [`await db.connect()`](https://carlos-rian.github.io/pysqlx-engine/tutorial/#dbconnect) method, the connection to the database will be made.
+After you create an instance of SQLXEngine; This instance is [`Lazy`](https://www.oreilly.com/library/view/python-cookbook/0596001673/ch08s12.html), after calling the [`db.connect()`](https://carlos-rian.github.io/pysqlx-engine/tutorial/#dbconnect) method, the connection to the database will be made.

 * Modify the file main.py, add two lines:

 !!!
 Note
-    [`PySQLXEngine`](https://pypi.org/project/pysqlx-engine/) also supports [`async with`](https://docs.python.org/pt-br/3/whatsnew/3.5.html?highlight=async%20with#whatsnew-pep-492), where the connection is automatically opened and closed.
+    [`PySQLXEngine`](https://pypi.org/project/pysqlx-engine/) also supports [`async with` and `with`](https://docs.python.org/pt-br/3/whatsnew/3.5.html?highlight=async%20with#whatsnew-pep-492), where the connection is automatically opened and closed.

     ```Python hl_lines="6"
     from sqlx_engine import SQLXEngine